 Book of Mugowumpois

-The summons hit me right in the third eye, filling my inner vision with a pulsating white light and filling my head with an irritating tonal vibration.
-Of course, I immediately recognized the touch of Xyl.
+The summons hit me right in the third eye, filling my inner vision with a pulsating white light and my head with an irritating tonal vibration.
+Of course, I immediately recognised the touch of Xyl.
 But what could prissy Xyl want?
 Someone to hold his hand while he made crystal gewgaws to hang about his ruddy crystal spires?
 I didn’t really care so I banished the summons from my mind.

 “Are you alright, Mugowumpois?” asked Blooredi, frowning at me.

-Realizing I must have been standing motionless in the swamp for some time, I blinked and then laughed.
+Realising I must have been standing motionless in the swamp for some time, I blinked and then laughed.
 Looking down, there was one of Blooredi’s crocodiles trying to gnaw off my foot.
 It rather tickled.